University of North Florida Celebrates Constitution Day

 September 17-21, 2018

-Constitutional resources will be on display at the Thomas G. Carpenter Library all week.
-Pocket Constitutions will be handed out to first visitors at events.
+Constitutional resources were on display at the Thomas G. Carpenter Library all week.
+Pocket Constitutions were handed out to first visitors at events.

-Enter the Constitution Day essay contest!
-The winner will receive a $100 scholarship.
+A Constitution Day essay contest was held.
+The winner received a $100 scholarship.
 Contest details.

 Monday, September 17, 2018